 There’s plenty of time to explore Saint-Alban-sur-Limagnole before you leave if you didn’t do so yesterday afternoon or to take a closer look at the Romanesque arches which mark the origins of the twelfth century church.

-From Saint-Alban-sur-Limagnole, the path climbs steadily for half an hour or so, passing farms and tiny hamlets along quiet country lanes until it reaches the shade of the forest.
+From Saint-Alban-sur-Limagnole, the Chemin de Saint-Jacques climbs steadily for half an hour or so, passing farms and tiny hamlets along quiet country lanes until it reaches the shade of the forest.

 I spotted this shelter deep in the forest and assumed it had been used by shepherds or others looking for a little protection from the rain or the hot sun.
 Later that day, a French walker told me it would have been used by hunters who would crouch behind the cover and shoot anything they saw moving outside.
 Mmm… Hopefully, that was just poor translating on my part.
 (Another walker, a few days later, agreed it would have been used by shepherds.)

 Five kilometres (3.1 miles) before Aumont-Aubrac, the GR 65 reaches the hamlet of Bigose.
 The gîte here serves cold drinks all day and offers a most appreciated opportunity to relax and reminisce over the last four days of walking.